 You may not think of roses as a filler flower, but spray roses have several small blooms on each stem that can add bulk to a wedding bouquet or centerpiece.
 The buds on spray roses will continue to open after the blooms are cut from the plant, creating a very full and lush look in wedding bouquets.

-The Madagascar jasmine flower represents marital harmony, and adds its sweet jasmine perfume to bridal bouquets.
+flower represents marital harmony, and adds its sweet jasmine perfume to bridal bouquets.
 Florists can add rhinestones or pearls to the hollow center of these petite blooms for added bling.
 Unlike large sprays of filler flowers, the stephanotis is a specialty flower that sometimes requires placement with wire or glue into a bouquet or corsage due to its small stems.

 Using stock as a filler flower is an excellent way to up the fragrance quotient of larger flowers that don’t have much scent, like gerbera daisies or hydrangeas.
 The ruffled petals also pair well with springtime favorites like tulips or peonies.
 Stock flowers come in a wide range of hues, including pink, white, yellow, red, purple, and burgundy.